fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

-Emits a variable signal which can be changed at runtime via dynamic configuration.
+Emits a variable signal which can be changed at runtime through dynamic configuration.

 </dd>